simoneliasen/cafefrederiksberg/README.md

-### Continuous updates will be made on the project after handing in.
+### Continuous updates will be made on the project after hand in.
 Find the newest updates here: https://github.com/simoneliasen/cafefrederiksberg

 A working prototypes is uploaded to: https://www.korius.dk/